grncdr/otssh/README.md

 ### Requirements

 1. Any language is fine, but the code must build into a single self-contained binary that runs on linux-amd64.
-2. The implementation must implement the command line options and process lifecycle described below.
-Stylistic differences (e.g. `--flag` instead of `-flag`) are acceptable.
+2. The code must implement the command line options, process lifecycle, and error reporting described below.
+Stylistic differences (e.g. `--flag` instead of `-flag`) are fine.

 ## Command line options